Welcome to Broker-Dealer Exemptions and Supervision, the second half of the Series 63's broker-dealer regulation coverage.

 The previous unit covered who qualifies as a broker-dealer (BD) and how registration works.
 This unit tackles the other side: who does NOT have to register, and what ongoing obligations registered BDs face.
 Supervision is one of the highest-stakes areas on the exam because it touches every aspect of a firm's operations.
 A BD that fails to supervise its agents can face regulatory action even if the firm itself never committed a violation.

-The exam frequently tests the distinction between exclusions and exemptions, record retention periods, office inspection cycles, and the "reasonable supervision" standard.
+The exam frequently tests the distinction between exclusions and exemptions and the "reasonable supervision" standard.

 Let's start with who is excluded from the broker-dealer definition altogether.